 If you are on VPharm and select a LIS-approved Part D plan, you should not have to pay a Part D premium, but you still have to pay your monthly $15, $20, or $50 premium to the State of Vermont.

 The yearly deductible is the amount you must pay out of your own pocket before your coverage begins.
 This amount is in addition to your Monthly Premium.
-The average deductible for 2015 is $320.
-Different plans may have higher or lower deductibles.
+The deductibles for 2017 go from $0 to $400 for the year.

 If you are on Medicaid, VPharm1 or LIS, you should not have to pay a deductible.
 If you have VPharm2 or VPharm3, you may have to pay the deductible (and co-payment) for non-maintenance drugs.

 A co-payment is money you must pay out of your pocket when you fill your prescription at the pharmacy.
-Some plans do not require you to make a co-payment.
-Other plans may require you to pay $25 or more for every prescription.
+Some plans do not have co-payments.
+Other plans may have different co-pays for different types of drugs.
+Some plans may have co-payments of $25 or more for every prescription.
+The plan’s drug formulary will tell you what co-payments you will owe for each drug.

-If you are on Medicaid, your co-payment should not be more than $6.60 for any one covered drug.
+If you are on Medicaid, your co-payment should not be more than $8.25 for any one covered drug.
 If you are on VPharm, your co-payments will be $1 or $2 for covered drugs.
-If you are on Medicare and a Medicaid home and community based waiver program or in an institution, your prescription co-payments should be $0.